cosmicjs/extension-starter/README.md

 # Extension Starter
-A Cosmic JS Extension Starter
+Basic Cosmic JS Extension Starter

 ### Installation
 1. Download the .zip file in this repo